Why do so many leaders miss the first step in problem-solving?

 Why is it that some problems seem to just keep popping up, over and over again?

 I’ve found that the answer to this question has a whole lot to do with people skipping, or at least not taking the time to complete, the universally undisputed first step of effective problem solving – understanding the problem.

-Problem solving requires an understanding of context.
+Problem-solving requires an understanding of context.

 Solving problems for good requires an ability to see the problem in the context of the big picture.
 This includes the need to break down operational silos within your organization.
 For example, a customer service problem does not just affect the customer service or the shipping department.
 It affects every department from marketing and sales, to accounting, to production, to shipping.

 Since I am a visual person, I like to physically write lists and draw models.
 Start by brainstorming and writing down every possible stakeholder this problem touches.
-Include external stakeholders such as customers and suppliers as well as internal, departmental stakeholders.
+Include external stakeholders such as customers and suppliers as well as internal, and departmental stakeholders.
 Once you are convinced that you’ve captured everyone that this problem touches, continue by listing all the possible ways in which each stakeholder is affected by the problem.
 Think freely and openly about this.
 Any effect, whether it be large or small, real or imagined, should be included on this list to give you perspective on the full scope of the problem.

-Now is the point when you might want to start bringing in your team to help identify and define how the problem affects them and/or their department directly, as well as how it might affect the external stakeholders that department is in contact with.
+Now is the point when you might want to start bringing in your team to help identify and define how the problem affects them and/or their department directly, as well as how it might affect the external stakeholders that the department is in contact with.
 Bring in representatives from each department that is affected by this problem and make sure that you’ve fully covered the issue.
-Then, as a group, begin working through the rest of the steps to effective problem solving.
+Then, as a group, begin working through the rest of the steps to effective problem-solving.